 How to diagnose a soleus muscle strain?

 You should see a doctor with expertise in diagnosing and managing soleus tears.
-The history of gradual onset of calf cramping or tightness should give you clues.
-Sometimes, recurrent calf pain during running or endurance sports is suspicious.
+The history of the gradual onset of calf cramping or tightness should give you clues.
+Sometimes, recurrent calf pain during running or endurance sports is a cause for concern.

 Your doctor must exclude other causes of calf pain, such as gastrocnemius tear, lower leg stress fractures, deep venous thrombosis, ruptured Baker’s cyst and referred pain from the spine.